bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. Open a command prompt or PowerShell console and test whether Docker is working: execute `docker version`, which should print version information for client and server.

 1. Locate the provided `docker-compose.yml` file in the checked-out starter solution (located in the root of your git repository).
-Open it in a text editor of your choice and check its contents.
+Open it in a text editor of your choice, and check its contents.
 Check the following specifics:

     - `environment`: This is used to set environment variables in the container.
 We can use these to provide some settings for _Elasticsearch_ and _Kibana_ as well.
 One example is the `cluster.name` variable.

-    - `ulimits`: In order for _Elasticsearch_ to function properly, we have to set some `ulimit` values in the container.
+    - `ulimits`: For _Elasticsearch_ to function correctly, we have to set some `ulimit` values in the container.

     - `volumes`: Due to how file storage works in _Docker_ containers, every data is lost if we remove a container and start a new one.
 Of course, this is not exactly appropriate for a database service like _Elasticsearch_.
 Therefore we are going to use a `volume` which provides a more durable storage option.